Peterhague/CI-_MS2_Minesweeper/README.md

 <th>Actual result</th>
 </tr>
 <tr>
-<td>Our Services page explaining the firm's services</td>
+<td>Minesweeper game</td>
-<td>Click on 'Our Services' in the navigation bar and scroll down to discover each of four broad services categories.
-Scroll to the end to find details of the firm's membership programme.</td>
+<td>Click on the Minesweeper link in the navigation bar, and press the game's play button.
+Click on one of the squares in the grid.
-<td>Find out what the firm offers.</td>
+The number represents the number of surrounding squares that contain a mine and therefore should not be clicked on.
+One can reason which squares have the highest probability of not having a mine by the combination of the displayed numbers from the accumulated clicks.</td>
+<td>Test my reasoning abilities.</td>
 <td>Works as expected.</td>
 </tr>
 </table>

 <p><a href="docs/user-stories/us3.png">See User Story 3 images</a></p>

 <p><em>4.
-As a potential stakeholder, I want to know who the KMP are, what their skills and experience are, and links to their social media presence.</em></p>
+As a player, I want to be able to test my spelling skills.</em></p>
 <table>
 <tr>
 <th>Feature</th>